-Every day people who have never been arrested for anything in their lives find themselves under arrest for DUI.
-People in this situation are often scared, angry at the way they were treated by the police, worried about how DUI charge will impact their job, child custody issues, or immigration status.
+Every day people who have never been arrested for anything in their lives find themselves under arrest for driving under the influence, commonly known as DUI.
+Individuals in this situation are often scared, angry at the way they were treated by the police, worried about how the DUI charge will impact their job, child custody issues, or immigration status.
 They know they need a criminal defense lawyer, but are confused about how to find a good one.
-If you are reading this, you are probably in that situation.
+If you are reading this, you may be in that situation.

-Your confusion is made worse by the internet — a sea of websites filled with conflicting information from criminal defense attorneys who claim to be “DUI experts.”
-Then there’s the “jail mail”, the flood of solicitations from lawyers who promise spectacular results at low prices.
-And there’s the endless parade of well-meaning friends and family who offer advice that may or not be any good.
+Your confusion is likely made worse by the Internet – a sea of conflicting information from criminal defense attorneys who claim to be “DUI experts.”
+Then there’s the “jail mail,” the flood of solicitations from lawyers who promise spectacular results at low prices.
+Finally, there’s the endless parade of well-meaning friends and family who offer advice that may or may not be any good.

 Ask another lawyer to recommend someone.
 Ask a lawyer you trust to recommend a criminal lawyer.
 Even if the attorney you ask does not practice criminal law, he or she will know who to recommend.
 This is how the majority of my DUI clients come to me.

 If you can’t get a referral, use the Internet wisely.
 There is no shortage of DUI attorney websites, all crammed with facts and figures and information.
 Keep in mind that you have no idea if the attorney actually wrote what you’re reading.
 There’s plenty of companies out there who write websites for criminal defense attorneys that can make anyone anyone sound like an expert.
 You need to interview the lawyer to figure out if they know what they’re talking about and if they’re right for you.